neilk/octopress-flickr/README.md

 For photo sets, the final argument is not a caption, but controls whether the set description from Flickr is prepended to the entire set.

-## Caching
+## I updated my photos on Flickr; why aren't they updating in Octopress?

 This plugin caches API results and generated HTML in a `.flickr-cache` directory in your Octopress root.
-Usually this is exactly what you want, because after the first time downloading info, regenerating your blog will be very quick.
+This makes sure that we aren't wasting time redownloading information from Flickr every time you update your blog.

 But, in case the information about those photos changes, to see updates, you need to remove those cache files and then `rake generate`.

 At the moment it is not easy to remove the caches for some photos or sets and not others.
 Some command-line fu can help - this removes cache files younger than one hour: